dogecash/dogecash-oldchain/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package jiyod/jiyo-qt for Debian-based Linux systems.
-If you compile jiyod/jiyo-qt yourself, there are some useful files here.
+This directory contains files used to package dogecashd/dogecash-qt for Debian-based Linux systems.
+If you compile dogecashd/dogecash-qt yourself, there are some useful files here.

-## jiyo: URI support ##
+## dogecash: URI support ##

-jiyo-qt.desktop  (Gnome / Open Desktop)
+dogecash-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install jiyo-qt.desktop
+	sudo desktop-file-install dogecash-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your jiyoqt binary to `/usr/bin` and the `../../share/pixmaps/jiyo128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dogecashqt binary to `/usr/bin` and the `../../share/pixmaps/dogecash128.png` to `/usr/share/pixmaps`

-jiyo-qt.protocol (KDE)
+dogecash-qt.protocol (KDE)